 Please attach at least one photo taken during your practicum and briefly describe each photo.

 SHARE OF THOUGHTS

-Please write a few paragraphs to enlighten our prospective students in considering practicum and seeking opportunities.
+Please write a few paragraphs to enlighten our prospective students in considering a practicum and seeking opportunities.
 Your kind share of thoughts may be quoted in our new brochures.

 July 2024